SOLAS-TTRPG/SOLAS/README.md

 When you are healed, you have the option of regaining a combination of **heart** and **focus** equal to the amount of heart you would regain normally.

-*Your body itself has become the conduit for tricks, with the line between your mental fortitude and your physical resilience becoming blurred.*
+*Your body itself has become the conduit for spells, with the line between your mental fortitude and your physical resilience becoming blurred.*

 ### Spirit Interference
 *Requires **Soul Siphon***